KyleSchubert/capstone-thing/README.md

 <br>
 I am using IntelliJ IDEA.

+<h1>Where are the files?</h1>

+- Classes and all that: `/game/core/src/com/roguelikedeckbuilder/mygame`
+- `MyGame.java`, which is in there ^ is the "main" for this
+- Assets: `/game/assets`
+- The desktop launcher: `/game/desktop/src/com/roguelikedeckbuilder/mygame/DesktopLauncher.java`

 <h1>Requirements</h1>
 * Some things aren't listed or marked here, like the UseLine or HP Bars, but were added anyways